Skip to main content

 Files CloudEval imports

 CloudEval preserves repository-relative paths under the selected source root.
 For example, source_root: infra maps infra/azuredeploy.json to azuredeploy.json in the CloudEval workspace.
+The GitHub App resolves the selected branch to a commit SHA, reads UTF-8 text files through a short-lived installation token, and imports a bounded snapshot for analysis.
+Current limits are 1 MB per file, 20 MB total content per sync, and 500 imported files.
 CloudEval skips unsafe or noisy paths:

 • .git/**